Auditor says climate change inaction driving taxpayer costs

-The Auditor General’s office released a special report Wednesday, titled “Climate Crisis: The Rising Cost of Inaction.”
+The auditor general’s office on Wednesday released a special report entitled “Climate Crisis: The Rising Cost of Inaction.”

 The report says severe weather is costing Pennsylvania hundreds of millions of dollars every year, including $261 million in 2018.
 Nearly half of that amount, $125.7 million, was in infrastructure damage caused by record-breaking floods and landslides.